adam-p/markdown-here/README.md

 *Receive*
 > How well this email client displays rendered email that it receives (assuming the sender is perfect).

+## Building the Extension Bundles

+"Building" is really just zipping.
+Run the script to create the bundles:

+    > node store-assets/makezip.js

+Two files will be written to the `src` directory: `markdown-here.zip` (Chrome bundle) and `markdown_here.xpi` (Mozilla bundle).

+(Note that there are one or more dependencies required for the node script.
+I should create a `package.json`, but for now just examine the errors when you try to run it.)

 ## Notes

 * *Markdown Here* uses [Github Flavored Markdown](http://github.github.com/github-flavored-markdown/).